Lymphoedema compression therapy

-- Compression hosiery (an elastic sleeve or stocking)
+- Compression hosiery, that is an elastic sleeve or stocking

 - Multilayer compression bandaging

 A firm, supportive bra may be helpful for breast swelling.
-Compression therapy isn't usually offered as a treatment method for swelling of the head and neck, but there is a garment available for facial swelling.
+Compression therapy isn't usually offered as a treatment method for swelling of the head and neck.
+However, there is a garment available for facial swelling.

 Most people with lymphoedema are fitted with compression hosiery.
 It is designed to limit the formation of lymph.
 It provides resistance against which the muscles can pump and move lymph more effectively.
 Limb size shouldn't increase and sometimes may be reduced.
 Extra layers increase compression so you may be asked to wear more than one garment at a time.

 You should put on your sleeve, stocking or tights first thing in the morning and remove them last thing at night.
 When you start wearing hosiery it will probably feel strange.
 You may like to wear your sleeve, stocking or tights for a few hours on the first day, gradually increasing the time.
 By day three or four, you should be wearing it all day.

 Your hosiery may be difficult to put on but your lymphoedema therapist will help you with this and show you the best way.
 You may find that wearing ordinary household rubber gloves allows you to get a firmer grip.
 If you continue to have difficulty, you may be able to buy a special applicator.